 What Bike Will You Use?

 If you are only planning to use a road bike, then a tire drive trainer is a great option.
 If you plan to use a cyclocross or mountain bike, then you should consider a direct drive trainer.
 Knobby tires and tire drive trainers don't mix well.
 So if you are going to use a mountain bike with a tire drive trainer then add the expense of a slick trainer tire into your purchase plan.
 Also, pay close attention to our compatibility section in the individual product reviews.
-Some trainers will not work with certain axle and hub spacing configurations.
+Some trainers will not work with certain axles and hub spacing configurations.
 If you're not sure what axle or hub spacing your bike has, swing by your local bike shop and ask before you commit to a purchase.